 The encoding directive takes a single word that specifies the character encoding of the file being parsed.
 By default, all Ducktype files are UTF-8, and the case-insensitive value of UTF-8 must be recognized.
 Parsers are not required to recognize any other encodings.

-It is recommended that the encoding directive, if present, should immediately follow the ducktype/1.0 directive.
+The encoding directive, if present, should immediately follow the ducktype/1.0 directive.
 Parsers may recognize a byte order mark at the beginning of a Ducktype file to begin parsing in UTF-16, UTF-32, or another ASCII-incompatible multi-byte encoding.
 However, the Ducktype file must still have an encoding directive to specify this encoding.

 The include Directive